mia-care/ocr-service/docs/10_Overview.md

 # OCR Overview
 This is a simple OCR microservice written in Python using the [FastAPI](https://github.com/tiangolo/fastapi) framework and the [PyTesseract](https://github.com/madmaze/pytesseract) library, which is a wrapper for Google's [Tesseract OCR Engine](https://github.com/tesseract-ocr/tesseract).
-It's a standalone plugin that doesn't require configuration.

-## Limitations
-Currently, this microservice only supports image files with the following MIME types:
-- image/jpeg
-- image/png

 ## Examples
 To give an idea of how the microservice works, practical examples are given below.